SokuDev/SokuMods/README.md

 *This mod uses the UPnP NAT technology, which lets applications automatically request a port forwarding without user intervention.
 This technology is known to be disabled by default on most routers and might therefore not work for everyone.*

+### WindowedFullscreen

+**Make the game window fullscreen, but without stretching, and with fast Alt+Tab.**

+*This module does not have a configuration file, and is not compatible with SokuEngine.*

 ### WindowResizer

 **Make the game window resizable.**